unm-historiography/metahistory/essays/modern/early-soviet-union-historiography.md

 Even after falling out of favor with the Communist Party and getting deported from the USSR, Trotsky wrote some of his seminal works about the Revolution, including The History of the Russian Revolution and his autobiography My Life.
 Although My Life is an autobiography, this book was a great tool for Soviet history because it is a firsthand account of many of the revolutionary events that led to the eventual rise of the Soviet Union.

 There had been several other works about the Revolution but none that were as extensive as Trotsky’s History.
-History was the preeminent historical work that took into account the entire Revolution of 1917, from February to October.
+History was the preeminent historical work that took into account the entire Revolution of 1917, from February to October, with a .
 His underlying purpose was to elevate his position as being the other true leader of the Revolution alongside Lenin and to call out other Soviet leaders, especially Stalin, as being unworthy of leading the Communist Party.

 It would be worth reiterating that Trotsky was not a trained historian.
 He relied on his own memory to formulate his works and the publications of the Istpar.
 To say that his writings were completely biased due to his sources being Communist Party approved would be an understatement.
 With that being said, Trotsky’s contributions to this period of Soviet historical writing were enormous.